cnemeth/csn_primes/README.md

-Print Multiplication Table for the First Ten Prime Numbers
+Print Multiplication Table for the First `n` Prime Numbers
 ==========================================================

-- Author: Csaba Nemeth
-- Last updated: Wednesday, July 6, 2016
-- Repository: git@github.com:cnemeth/csn_primes.git

 Introduction
 ------------